MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-yodlee-bank-feeds.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms. search.keywords: app, add-in, manifest, customize, stream, bank account link ms.date: 04/01/2019 ms.author: sgroespe ms.openlocfilehash: 53ee8bb7ee798c473e1053ea8413be28f9185d1b
+ms. search.keywords: app, add-in, manifest, customize, stream, bank account link ms.date: 10/01/2019 ms.author: sgroespe ms.openlocfilehash: d79ef7c076ec3a529aeb0c679b8b61658ef65af5
-ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
+ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/29/2019
+ms.lasthandoff: 10/01/2019
-ms.locfileid: "1248219"
+ms.locfileid: "2315364"
 ---
 # <a name="the-envestnet-yodlee-bank-feeds-extension"></a>The Envestnet Yodlee Bank Feeds Extension
 To quickly reconcile payments made to your bank accounts, the Envestnet Yodlee Bank Feeds service allows you to link your system bank account to your online bank account.
 This means that the latest bank statement is automatically or manually fed into your reconciliation journal, ensuring that you are always processing the latest payments with minimal risk of errors.

+The Envestnet Yodlee Bank Feeds service is only supported in the United States and Canada.

 > [!NOTE]
 > This functionality is only supported in the online version of Business Central.
-To use this functionality on-premise, you must obtain a cobrand account from Envestnet Yodlee.
+To use this functionality on-premise, you must obtain a cobrand account from Envestnet Yodlee.<br /><br />

+> [!IMPORTANT]
+> Due to the new Payment Services Directive in Europe (PSD2), after September 14, 2019, you will no longer be able to automatically import bank statements from banks in the United Kingdom into [!INCLUDE[d365fin](includes/d365fin_md.md)].
+We are looking into the possibility of offering this feature again in the future.

 The Envestnet Yodlee Bank Feeds service provides the following benefits: